 R-values (the capacity to resist heat flow) with minimal material thickness.
 Thinner boards take up less space than other rigid foam insulation products for the same R-value and allow better control over the wall profile by minimizing the total wall thickness which can allow for more usable floor space.

 - Polyiso continuous insulation can eliminate thermal bridging at the studs.
-Higher R-values than the same thickness of XPS, EPS, and mineral fiber, polyiso R-value increases exponentially with thickness.
+Higher R-values than the same thickness of XPS and mineral fiber, polyiso R-value increases exponentially with thickness.

 - Smaller, more consistent cell structure than competitive foam products help ensure long-term high R-values.

 - Reduced board thickness allows for a more efficient wall assembly.